 - Data on socioeconomic and biophysical components of cattle systems including gender-disaggregated data

-The project team consists of the International Center for Tropical Agriculture (CIAT), and the World Agroforestry Centre (ICRAF).
+The project team consisted of the International Center for Tropical Agriculture (CIAT), and the World Agroforestry Centre (ICRAF).
 Local and regional partners include Centro Agrónomico Tropical de Investigación y Enseñanza (CATIE), national ministries of agriculture, environment, forestry, risk, development and planning, and relevant universities in all project countries, like Universidad Nacional de Colombia.

 For further information, please contact Project Leader, Jacobo Arango (CIAT) at firstname.lastname@example.org.